supertestnet/epic_poetry_club/_posts/2026-07-08-timeline-of-great-english-epics.md

 ## 1700s
 - The Iliad by Alexander Pope
 - The Odyssey by Alexander Pope
+- The History of Joseph by Elizabeth Singer Rowe

 ## 1800s
 - The Earthly Paradise by William Morris